rebeccapower/test/index.md

 ## Register now for IslandoraCon!

 Registration has opened for IslandoraCon 2022, taking place this **August 2 - 5th, 2022** in beautiful Charlottetown PEI, as well as streaming on Zoom for remote attendees.
-View the preliminary schedule for IslandoraCon [here](https://2022.islandora.ca/schedule/).
+View the schedule for IslandoraCon [here](https://2022.islandora.ca/schedule/).

 → Register [**here**](https://www.eventbrite.ca/e/islandoracon-2022-tickets-313517187347) to attend **in person**.